 Royal and Ancient Polar Bear Society

-In the Tourist Office we decided to become members at the Royal and Ancient Polar Bear Society which was founded in 1963 and has an annual meeting of members once a year.
+In the Tourist Office in Hammerfest we decided to become members in the Royal and Ancient Polar Bear Society which was founded in 1963 and has an annual meeting of members once a year.

 Museum of Reconstruction